Our Programs for Preschool

 The school offers a variety of equipment to develop both large and fine motor skills within safe, well supervised areas.
 Let’s get messy!
 Cook, paint, build, read, sing, talk, complete puzzles and crafts.
 Our exceptional space provides for this and more.

-This program is offered to children who will be 18 months of age as of Sep 1, 2019, and is run twice a week on (both) Tuesday and Thursday mornings from 9:00am to 11:30am.
+This program is offered to juniors who will be 18 months old at time of enrollment, and is run twice a week on (both) Tuesday and Thursday mornings from 9:00am to 11:30am.
 The enrollment in this program is limited to 10 children, with a minimum of 6.

 - 9 am - 11:30

 - Outside Play

 This program is offered to seniors who will be 30 months old at time of enrollment, and is run three mornings a week on Monday, Wednesday, and Friday from 9:00am to 11:30am.
 The enrollment in this program is limited to 16 children, with a minimum of 12.